 The market for government-backed student loan auction-rate securities with interest rates that reset through a Dutch auction every 7 to 35 days became illiquid in 2008.
 We experienced our first failed auction in mid-February 2008.
-At September 30, 2014, \$10.3 million of our auction-rate security investments have failed to reset through successful auctions and it is unclear as to when these investments will regain their liquidity.
-The underlying maturity of these auction-rate securities is up to 34 years.
+Since 2008, we have redeemed 87% of the original portfolio at par.
+At June 30, 2015, \$5.6 million of our auction-rate security investments have failed to reset through successful auctions and it is unclear as to when these investments will regain their liquidity.
+The underlying maturity of these auction-rate securities is up to 33 years.